andonigarcia/Ping/flask_app/README.md

   * Create a variable payment strucutre and really solidify the CSS/HTML for paying.
 7. Server:
   * Set up a LAMP stack.
 Deploy to a domain.
+8. From live test, check the following:
+  * Png and jpg image support.
+  * Registration corner cases
+  * Do not underline subheaders for the company page
+  * Switch Lobster Two to Philosopher

+---
+iOS Integration:

+1. Finish Views
+2. Make MVC comprehensive.
+Maybe seperate repositories.
+3. Attach MVC to swift files.

 -AMG